Btombari/language-presentation/LANGUAGES.md

 A view can be updated under certain conditions:

 ```
-‚Ä¢ The SELECT clause may not contain the keyword DISTINCT.
+ï The SELECT clause may not contain the keyword DISTINCT.
-‚Ä¢ The SELECT clause may not contain summary functions.
+ï The SELECT clause may not contain summary functions.
-‚Ä¢ The SELECT clause may not contain set functions.
+ï The SELECT clause may not contain set functions.
-‚Ä¢ The SELECT clause may not contain set operators.
+ï The SELECT clause may not contain set operators.
-‚Ä¢ The SELECT clause may not contain an ORDER BY clause.
+ï The SELECT clause may not contain an ORDER BY clause.
-‚Ä¢ The FROM clause may not contain multiple tables.
+ï The FROM clause may not contain multiple tables.
-‚Ä¢ The WHERE clause may not contain subqueries.
+ï The WHERE clause may not contain subqueries.
-‚Ä¢ The query may not contain GROUP BY or HAVING.
+ï The query may not contain GROUP BY or HAVING.
-‚Ä¢ Calculated columns may not be updated.
+ï Calculated columns may not be updated.
-‚Ä¢ All NOT NULL columns from the base table must be included in the view in order for the INSERT query to function.
+ï All NOT NULL columns from the base table must be included in the view in order for the INSERT query to function.
 ```

 ####Inserting Rows into a View: